MakeSchool-Tutorials/Makestagram-Swift-V3/P10-App-Structure/content.md

 ![Tab Bar Example](assets/tab_bar_example.png)

 Open `Main.storyboard`.
 You'll see that it currently contains the default view controller that Xcode automatically adds to each single view application.
-We won't be using it, so go ahead and delete the storyboard view controller and it's corresponding `ViewController.swift` class.
+We won't be using it, so go ahead and delete the storyboard view controller and its corresponding `ViewController.swift` class.

 > [action]
 Open `Main.storyboard`.
 Select the existing view controller; after you have selected it you should see a blue border surrounding it: ![Select View Controller](assets/starting_vc.png)